TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 excerpt: "Instruction Cycle and Timing for the SAP-Plus computer"
 ---

+The SAP-Plus instruction cycle is driven by the Instruction Register (IR) and Step Counter (SC).
+These two registers provide the address bits to the microcode ROMs.
+By selecting an instruction and step, these registers determine which signals are asserted by the ROMs at each microcode step.

+Each instruction step causes actions on both the falling and rising edge of each CLK pulse.
+The Step Counter changes on every falling CLK edge, so this is when each microinstruction step asserts new control signals.
+Register read selects cause a register value to be read onto the bus at this time.
+The registers load on a rising CLK edge, so the value from the bus is clocked into the selected write register on the rising edge.

-The [WaveDrom timing diagram](https://wavedrom.com/) below shows the execution of a Load A Immediate (LAI) instruction, followed by an OUT A instruction.
+For a concrete example, the [WaveDrom timing diagram](https://wavedrom.com/) below shows the execution of a Load A Immediate (LAI) instruction, followed by an OUT A instruction.

 [![Instruction timing](../../assets/images/timing-lai-out.png "Timing of LAI and OUT instructions")](../../assets/images/timing-lai-out.png)